aubreypc/cs203-S2019-conduct/conduct.md

 the decision made in order to move on the project.

 * **Unacceptable (U):**
   * Making decisions without notifying team members.
- * Question the decision after it is made
+  * Question the decision after it is made.
+  * Making a decision based on only popular opinion.

 * Postmortems
 * Conflicts